Choose the right path for your individual needs.

 As mentioned above, there are various different oculoplastic procedures.
 The most common are:

-If you have any concerns about your eyelids or vision, visit an optometrist or GP and they can refer into our service for treatment.
+If you have any concerns about your eyelids or vision, visit an optometrist or GP and they can refer you to our service for treatment.

-The treatment for oculoplastic surgery will depend on the surgery taking place.
-These can range from injections to orbital reconstruction.
+Treatment will depend on the surgery taking place.
+This can range from injections to orbital reconstruction.